 Famous and Infamous Census Records

-One of the first records sets genealogists consult is the United States Decennial Census.
-The United States Census Bureau maintains a webpage for “Famous and Infamous Census Records” which highlights pages over the decades that list celebrities, both good and bad.
+One of the primary record sets that genealogists consult is the United States Decennial Census.
+The US Census Bureau maintains a dedicated webpage titled “Famous and Infamous Census Records,” showcasing census records over the decades that feature notable individuals, both celebrated and controversial.

 - 1880 U.S. Census